 - Forms that require too much information up front: People are protective of their personal details, especially early on.
 When you request information, ask for only what you absolutely need to take the next step.

-- Weak or nonexistent contact information: If site visitors can’t readily determine a phone number, physical address and e-mail, they’ll assume that you’re not a real business.
+- Weak or nonexistent contact information: If site visitors can’t readily determine a phone number, physical address and email, they’ll assume that you’re not a real business.

 - Slow loading pages: Nothing kills conversions more than slow loading pages.
-If your pages load in longer than 3 seconds you are losing sales.
+If your pages load in longer than 3 seconds, you are losing sales.

 - Uncertain pricing or next steps: You don’t want to make people go through contortions to figure out what something costs or what they should do next.
 Confusion kills conversions every time.

-- Generic, stock-photo filled websites: If you look like everyone else, your conversion rate is going to suck.
+- Generic, stock-photo-filled websites: If you look like everyone else, your conversion rate is going to suck.
 Your site should present your business (not the one from the photo library!)

 How to Actually Increase Website Conversions